DecimalTurn/VBA-Build/README.md

 - Signature of the VBA Project (to facilitate distribution)
 - More complex file structure using [vba-block](https://www.vba-blocks.com/manifest/) configuration file (manifest file)
 - Microsoft Access file formats

+[^1]: All modern Office file formats for Word, PowerPoint and Excel are actually .zip file in disguse.
+Access is an exception in this case since the content of an Access Database (.accdb) is different and in order to do version control you'd have to use a tool like [msaccess-vcs-addin](https://github.com/joyfullservice/msaccess-vcs-addin).
+[^2]: For Access, this GitHub Action makes use of msaccess-vcs-addin via [msaccess-vcs-build](https://github.com/AccessCodeLib/msaccess-vcs-build) meaning that you need to use the addin in Access to create the source material for the build.